wanweiwei07/CobjCaging/README.md

 CobjCaging
 ==========

 The is the caging algorithm in the configuration space of object.
 It takes the target object as the subject and calculate best caging positions by "translational margin" and "equal inter-finger distances".
+All the functions in this repository is written by MATLAB.